IMPORTANT:

 In essence:

-s are essentially a returned object to which you attach callback functions (with.then()
+Promises are essentially a returned object to which you attach callback functions (with.then()), rather than having to pass callbacks into a function.

 Promise.all